-- Strategies for healthcare systems, social services and natural helping networks to work together to support children and families suffering from grief and loss.
+- Promote strategies for healthcare systems, social services, and natural helping networks to work together to support children and families suffering from grief and loss.

-- Increased knowledge about evidence-based practices for helping children and families heal from grief and loss.
+- Increase knowledge about evidence-based practices for helping children and families heal from grief and loss.

-- Access to resources to support caregivers, children and families to heal from grief and loss.
+- Increase access to resources to support caregivers, children, and families to heal from grief and loss.

 A 6-hour in-person and virtual event with expert speakers, lived experience speakers, interactive breakout sessions, moderated panel discussion and audience Q&A, and exhibitor hall.
 Continental breakfast and lunch will be served.

 - COVID-19: Another layer of grief and loss

 - Foster Care and Adoption